Why Sell Your House at Auction?

 The bigger and more reputable firms hold their auctions in central locations with good parking and accessibility.

 Whilst the costs may be incorporated into the overall fee, they can be quite steep.
-But the more people that are in the room, the better your chances of getting a good price.
+But the more people that are in the room, the better your chances of getting a good price when the property sells.

 Online Sales Fees (0%)